Our Commitment to Research Integrity

 We will consider retractions or corrections in line with COPE’s Retraction Guidelines.
 If an author is found to have made an error, the journal will issue a corrigendum.
 If the journal is found to have made an error, they will issue an erratum.
 In exceptional cases, we may remove an article from an online publication where we believe it is necessary to comply with our legal obligations.

-If you wish to flag work for possible redaction or correction please contact us via the Knowledge Base.
+If you wish to flag work for possible redaction or correction, please contact us.

 Fraudulent Research and Research Misconduct

-If you wish to flag work for possible fraudulent research, research misconduct, or plagiarism please contact us via the Knowledge Base.
+If you wish to flag work for possible fraudulent research, research misconduct, or plagiarism, please contact us.

 Transparency